chvvkumar/SV241-Unbound/AscomAlpacaProxy/readme.md

 Maintenance and backup functions:
 *   **Manual Actions:** Trigger a sensor drying cycle manually.
 *   **Backup & Restore:** Export or import the complete configuration (both proxy and firmware settings).
+*   **Danger Zone:** Contains critical device operations:
-*   **Firmware Update:** Opens the integrated web flasher to update the SV241 firmware.
-This uses the browser's Web Serial API to flash directly from the browser—no additional tools required.
+    *   **Update Firmware:** Opens the integrated web flasher to update the SV241 firmware directly from the browser using the Web Serial API—no additional tools required.
+    *   **Reboot Device:** Performs a soft restart of the SV241 device.
-*   **Danger Zone:** Reboot the device or perform a factory reset.
+    *   **Factory Reset:** Erases all saved settings on the device and restores factory defaults.

 #### Proxy Tab
 Configure the proxy application itself: